visgl/loaders.gl/docs/modules/parquet/api-reference/parquet-writer.md

 ## Supported Files

+The Parquet format supports a large set of features (data types, encodings, compressions, encryptions etc) it require time and contributions for the loaders.gl implementation to provide support for all variations.

-Please refer to the detailed information about which [Parquet format features](/docs/modules/parquet) are supported.
+Please refer to the detailed information about which [Parquet format features](/docs/modules/parquet/format/parquet) are supported.